-The Isotherm Insulation is one of the best thermal insulation products for roofs and ceilings.
-The 145mm Isotherm Insulation will reduce the heat flow into the home by as much as 90% on a hot summer day.
+The Isotherm Thermal Insulation is one of the best thermal insulation products for roofs and ceilings.
+The 145mm Isotherm will reduce the heat flow into the home by as much as 90% on a hot summer day.
 How this works is quite simple.
-On a hot summer day your roof space becomes like an oven.
-The temperature n the roof space climbs as the the sun continues beat down on the roof.
+On a hot summer day, your roof space becomes like an oven.
+The temperature in the roof space climbs as the sun continues to beat down on the roof.

-This in turn makes the ceiling in the home very hot.
-In fact we have measure ceiling temperatures in some homes at 54 degrees celsius.
-However the internal walls we reading temperatures of 30.5 degrees celsius.
-This means that in summer it is as though you have underfloor heating on but above your head.
+This, in turn, makes the ceiling in the home very hot.
+In fact, we have measure ceiling temperatures in some homes at 54 degrees Celsius.
+However the internal walls we reading temperatures of 30.5 degrees Celsius.
+This means that in summer it is as though you have the underfloor heating on but above your head in summer when you most certainly don’t want it.
 This radiant heat will make the inside of your home feel like you are in an oven.

-This is were most home owners switch to air conditioners just to try and feel some comfort.
-However the fact of the matter is running an air conditioner is very expensive in South Africa.
-In fact homes insulated with Isotherm Thermal insulation will most likely not run the Air con as the home will be cool enough.
+This is where most home owners switch to air conditioners just to try and feel some comfort.
+However, the fact of the matter is running an air conditioner is very expensive in South Africa.
+In fact, homes insulated with Isotherm Thermal insulation will most likely not run the Air Con as the home will be cool enough.
 Home owners who are running air conditioners will find a huge saving as the thermostat will not have to kick in as often.
-This is were the energy saving comes into play.
+This is where the energy saving comes into play.

 Isotherm Thermal Insulation Winter Benefits

 As with summer in winter the reverse happens.
-On cold day the roof space will get very cold as the cold air flows through the roof space.
-This in turn makes the ceiling very cold.
+On a cold day, the roof space will get very cold as the cold air flows through the roof space.
+This, in turn, makes the ceiling very cold.
 As we know any warm air in the home will rise.
-As this warm air comes in contact with the cold ceiling space it will be drawn though the ceiling and lost to the roof space.
+As this warm air comes in contact with the cold ceiling space it will be drawn through the ceiling and lost to the roof space.

 As long as windows and doors are kept closed the heat generated in the home will be contained for hours.
 This makes the use of heating and fire places far more economical as the heating units can be used far less.

-Isotherm insulation is regarded as one of the most eco friendly insulation products on the market.
+Isotherm is regarded as one of the most eco-friendly insulation products on the market.
 Isotherm is manufactured from PET plastic bottles.
-These bottles are our Coke, Fanta bottles etc. In fact this will be pollution in landfill sites for 450 years.
-Now converting this pollution into a energy saving Roof insulation is very innovative.
+These bottles are our Coke, Fanta bottles etc. In fact, this will be pollution in landfill sites for 450 years.
+Now converting this pollution into an energy saving Roof insulation is very innovative.
 So from pollution in the environment to saving energy that will help our environment is an absolute winner.

-However this gets better as ISOTHERM insulation is itself recyclable.
+However, this gets better as ISOTHERM is itself recyclable.
 So the cycle continues.
-There is no other insulation product on the market that i am aware of that can claim this.
-In fact the fact that ISOTHERM insulation is reducing the need for air conditioners is a great start.
-As first world countries like the USA have now become very strict on the types of air conditioners that can be sold because of the damage that these units are having on the environment.
+There is no other product on the market that I am aware of that can claim this.
+In fact, the fact that ISOTHERM is reducing the need for air conditioners is a great start.
+As first world countries like the USA have now become very strict on the types of air conditioners can be sold because of the damage that these units are having on the environment.

-Isotherm Insulation is also manufactured in most major centres so the transport costs are reduced substantially.
-This in turn reduces the carbon foot print even more.
+Isotherm is also manufactured in most major centers so the transport costs are reduced substantially.
+This, in turn, reduces the carbon foot print even more.

 Loft Room Insulation

-Roof Insulation Western Cape specialise in this type of installation and we only install the 145mm Isotherm in these applications.
-As this insulation has a very high tensile strength and a 30 year manufacturer guarantee.
+Roof Insulation Cape Town specializes in this type of installation and we only install the 145mm Isotherm in these applications.
+As this insulation has a very high tensile strength and a 30-year manufacturer guarantee.
 Visit our loft room page for more info on this.

-Ceiling Insulation is Compulsory on All New Homes
+Ceiling Insulation is Compulsory in All New Homes

-All new homes including low cost housing must now have SANS compliant ceiling insulation installed as of January 2013.
-In fact this legislation is many years to late.
-Most 1st world countries have been doing this for many years.
-South Africa only realise recently that ESCOM was unable to supply the needs of consumers with electricity.
+All new homes including low-cost housing must now have SANS compliant ceiling insulation installed as of January 2013.
+In fact, this legislation is many years too late.
+Most 1st world countries have been insulating the roof space for many years.
+South Africa only realize recently that ESCOM was unable to supply the needs of consumers with electricity.
 This became a huge problem in 2015 when we were hit with load shedding.
 This ended up costing economy billions of rands as companies and workers got hit the hardest.
-Companies closed down with their losses and many workers lost there jobs.
+Companies closed down with their losses and many workers lost their jobs.

-- Western Cape Region must install the 145mm Isotherm as this will achieve the recommend R-value 3.70.
-The 145mm Isotherm is one of the most popular insulation products that we install. in fact this is because the Isotherm is Eco friendly and people friendly.
+- Western Cape Region must install the 145mm Isotherm as this will achieve the recommended R-value 3.70.
+The 145mm Isotherm is one of the most popular products that we install. in fact, this is because the Isotherm is Eco-friendly and people friendly.